-Did You Know About These Risks of Sleeping With Contact Lenses On?
+Risks of Sleeping With Contact Lenses

 sleeping with contact lenses

-Last Updated on July 18, 2022 by Aaron Barriga
+Last Updated on December 20, 2024 by Aaron Barriga

-Sleeping with contact lenses on can lead to severe eye infections, corneal ulcers and other eye health problems which may result in permanent vision loss.
+Sleeping with contact lenses on can lead to severe eye infections, corneal ulcers, and other eye health problems which may result in permanent vision loss.
 An example of how your eyes become prone to infections if you sleep with your contacts on is this.
 Throughout the day, pollutants present in the air get into your eyes and some of these may work their way under the contact lenses.
-If you sleep with your contacts on, the combination of closed eyelids, reduced eye movement and low oxygen levels help the infection causing bacteria and viruses to thrive.
-This gives way to severe eye infections.

-Red and irritated eyes, pain, blurred vision, light sensitivity, excessive tearing and ulcers in the eye are some of the common symptoms of sleeping with your contacts on.
+Red and irritated eyes, pain, blurred vision, light sensitivity, excessive tearing, and ulcers in the eye are some of the common symptoms of sleeping with your contacts on.
 Listed below are some of the serious risks associated with frequently sleeping while wearing your contact lenses.
 Take a look:

-Pink Eye or Conjunctivitis – One of the most prevalent side effects of sleeping while wearing contact lenses is conjunctivitis.
-Commonly referred to as pink eye, this viral infection is basically an inflammation of the conjunctiva.
+One of the most prevalent side effects of sleeping while wearing contact lenses is conjunctivitis.
+Commonly referred to as pink eye, this viral infection is an inflammation of the conjunctiva.
 It covers the white portion of the eye and lines the inner sides of the eyelid.
 Itching and discomfort are experienced in this condition.
-A special form of this viral disease known as Giant Papillary Conjunctivitis (GPC) is also commonly seen in people frequently sleeping with their contact lenses on.
-In this condition, bumps develop on the inner surface of the eyelid causing pain and sensitivity to light.

-Keratitis – This condition is similar to conjunctivitis to an extent.
-The inflammation caused in this condition affects the cornea, the clear part in the front of your eyes through which you see.
-Apart from all the symptoms of conjunctivitis, there is a risk of your vision being damaged due to keratitis.
-It can be caused due to bacteria, fungi and amoebae.
+It can be caused due to bacteria, fungi, and amoebae.
 Of all these three, amoebic keratitis is the most serious form and may result in loss of vision.
 Another form known as Contact Lens Acute Red Eye or CLARE often comes on suddenly during sleep and can cause severe pain and light sensitivity.
 Corneal ulcers caused due to keratitis may lead to permanent blindness if not treated properly.

 Sleeping with contact lenses on is never a good idea.
 To learn more about how to use and care for your contact lenses so that you can enjoy perfect vision without any associated risks, get in touch with us.
-Our team of eye experts at Insight Vision Center is dedicated to help you restore perfect vision without any hassles.
-Book your appointment today.

 Your email address will not be published.
 Required fields are marked *